msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 	Submit your code as `link_3.py`, `network_3.py`, and `simulation_3.py`.
 	Submit a YouTube video link showing the execution of `simulation_3.py`.
-	We will grade you based on correct implementation of strict prioritization in MPLS.
+	We will grade you based on correct implementation of strict priority forwarding in MPLS.
-	Make sure these to explain your approach to 3.c and clearly show that you achieve strict prioirity forwarding in your output and the video.
+	Make sure these to explain your approach to 3.c and clearly show that you achieve strict priority forwarding in your output and the video.